MUKASA-Samson/Data_Jobs_Postings_Analysis_with_SQL/README.md

 *   **VS Code:** Used for creating, testing and managing queries.
 ## Data Cleaning
 ### Cleaning The Same Platforms written Differently and Removing the PREFIX 'Via' from all Platforms.
 I selected unique platforms and discovered that 'LinkedIn' was written in different forms.
-So, I solved it by using CASE function as shown in the Query below.
+So, I solved it by using the CASE function as shown in the query below.
 ```sql
 CASE
 			WHEN job_via LIKE ('%Linked%') THEN 'LinkedIn'